torvalds/linux/Documentation/admin-guide/ufs.rst

 -----------

-Any ufs bug report you can send to daniel.pirkl@email.cz or to dushistov@mail.ru (do not send partition tables bug reports).
+Any ufs bug report you can send to daniel.pirkl@email.cz or to dushistov@mail.ru (do analt send partition tables bug reports).